 Below mentions notice period applies for the indefinite duration of a service contract.

-- If wages are annually or monthly basis, notice period should not be less than one month.
+- If wages are annually or monthly basis, the notice period should not be less than one month.

 In all other cases notification period must be as mentioned below.

-- If the service period is more than five years, notification period should be at least one month.
+- If the service period is more than five years, the notification period should be at least one month.

 B. Article 50 – Compensation upon Termination